J0LGER/bloghub/_posts/2023-04-10-XSS-On-Steroids.md

 └── shared
 ```

-Moreover, the backend structure looks as follows, where it’s pretty obvious where the backend code and unit tests are reside.
+Moreover, the backend structure looks as follows, where it’s pretty obvious where the backend code and unit tests reside.

 ```html
 $> tree packages/backend -L 2